gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 {: #dtls-rekeying-state-diagram title="State Diagram for Rekeying"}

-Trigger for rekeying can either be a local AGING event, triggered by the DTLS connection meeting the criteria for rekeying, or a REMOTE AGING event, triggered by receiving a DTLS connection creation request on the Traffic DTLS Key Context that would be used for new DTLS connection.
-In such case a new DTLS connection shall be added according to {{add-dtls-connection}} with a new Traffic DTLS Key Context.
+Trigger for rekeying can either be a local AGING event, triggered by the DTLS connection meeting the criteria for rekeying, or a REMOTE AGING event, triggered by receiving a DTLS Connection handshake on the DTLS Connection Index (next value) that would be used for new DTLS connection.
+In such case a new DTLS connection shall be added according to {{add-dtls-connection}}.

-As soon as the new DTLS connection completes handshaking, and the Traffic and Restart DTLS Key Contexts have been derived, the traffic is moved from the old Traffic DTLS Key Context, then the procedure for closing the old DTLS connection is initiated, see {{remove-dtls-connection}}.
+As soon as the new DTLS connection completes handshaking, and the Traffic and Restart DTLS Key Contexts have been derived and installed, the protection of the SCTP packets is moved from the old Traffic DTLS Key Context, then the procedure for closing the old DTLS connection is initiated, see {{remove-dtls-connection}}.

 ## Race Condition in Rekeying